 This project includes installation of a new automatic train control system using cab signaling to replace the existing wayside signal system for the Port Jervis Line between Suffern, NY, and Sparrowbush, NY.
 The initiative enhances safety and reliability, while also increasing the ability to handle additional future train capacity.
-Metro-North completed the installation of all houses and cases, as well as cabling, in 2015.
-Testing and commissioning of the system was completed in early 2020.
+Metro-North completed the installation of all houses, cases, and cabling, with testing and commissioning of the system completed in 2020.
 New Jersey Transit's PTC contract provided the PTC equipment needed for Metro-North's portion of the line.
-After the cab signal cutover in early 2020, PTC testing continued in segments, with commissioning of the system completed on the whole line in the fourth quarter of 2020.
+After the cab signal cutover in 2020, PTC testing continued in segments, with commissioning of the system completed on the whole line in the fourth quarter of 2020.